Custom Search

 "They are very simple to prepare, needs mejillones, onion, sharp mature tomato, guindilla, choricero pepper, oil, salt and sugar."

 The particular tigres you had might also have been "tigres rabiosos" (Rabid Tigers).
 This also is mussels in a hot tomato sauce.
-There is a photo of these and a recipe in Spanish here:
+There is a photo of these and a recipe here:

 Phaed